apple/swift-distributed-actors/Sources/DistributedActors/DistributedActors.docc/Clustering.md

 The receptionist automatically watches checked-in actors, and removes them from the listing once they have been terminated.
 Other actors which discover the actor, and want to be informed once the actor has terminated, should use the <doc:Lifecycle> APIs.

-> Warning: `DistributedReception.Key`s are likely to be collapsed with ``ActorTag`` during the beta releases.
+> Warning: `DistributedReception.Key`s are likely to be collapsed with ``ClusterSystem/ActorID/Metadata-swift.struct`` during the beta releases.
 > See [Make use of ActorTag rather than separate keys infra for reception #950](https://github.com/apple/swift-distributed-actors/issues/950)

 ### Receptionist: Listings

-The opposite side of using a receptionist, is actually obtaining a ``DistributedReceptionist/listing(of:)`` of actors registered with a specific key.
+The opposite side of using a receptionist, is actually obtaining a ``DistributedReceptionist/listing(of:file:line:)`` of actors registered with a specific key.

 ```swift
 for await worker in await receptionist.listing(of: .workers) {